No Tags Found!

 From India, Mumbai

-Please advice what should be done.
+Please advise on what should be done.

 From India, Ahmedabad

 It is legally wrong to cancel a contract of employment or terminate a woman during her pregnancy.
-But if she is on FTC, ie, appointed on a fixed term contract, the employer can refuse to renew it.
+But if she is on FTC, i.e., appointed on a fixed-term contract, the employer can refuse to renew it.
 The employee cannot demand that the contract should be renewed.

 From India, Kannur